IssamMerikhi/MathApp/README.md

 <img src ="assets/function.gif" width = "auto" height = "auto">

+Again the user is in the Vctor topic' right here points are created randomly.
+Here the dropdown offers 2 choices, randoms vectors or orthogonals vectors.
+The teachers can give the 4 points and let the students plot the vectors and calculate if they are orthogonal or not.

 <img src ="assets/vector.gif" width = "auto" height = "auto">

 ## Built With